mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 They are tending to add 'declarative specification' capabilities.

-It's no longer feasible for an operator to decide on which node to deploy especially when complex constraints exist
-- making use of specialized hardware, e.g. SSD best for some operations
-- adapting to hardware failures

 An operator specifies the "desired state" and the orchestrator does the rest.

 ]